gwatts/rootcerts/README.md

 This works well, unless the program is running in any environment where these certificates are not installed, are not accessible, or are out of date.
-This commonly occurs when running Go programs in a minimal docker container.
+This commonly occurs when running Go programs in a minimal docker container or the binary is distributed as-is to end users who may or may not be running the program on a machine with up to date certificates installed/accessible.

 Compiling the root certificates into the program provides guaranteed stable access to them without external dependencies.